Hi, I’m Susan

 - I taught parenting classes at the local hospital (where I received rave reviews)

-And….of course, I became a Mom to one very spirited child and one creative child.
+And….of course, I became a Mom to one very spirited but anxious child and one sensitive and creative child.

 Shortly thereafter, I started a Mom support group and parenting book study.